Want to know how to connect with north korean kids in a meaningful way – even if you don’t speak the language?

 - Give the chocolate to kids who aren’t somehow connected with the tourism industry as this will make the biggest impact.
 You’ll have plenty of opportunities as you walk around parks and go to shows.

-I believe its because they are fed lots of negative messages about westerners.
 Also remember you may be the first westerner they’ve ever met — North Korea is one of the most homgenous countries in the world.

 I gave away $30 of chocolate on my trip to 15-20 kids, had I been properly prepared I would have given away at least $150 worth — it would definitely have been possible.
 Thus I’ve put up this page so future tourists to North Korea can consider the idea.